osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 If your setup works like that, you can leave out the -D parameter.

-To run a single test, simply add the name of the test file, followed by a column an the line number of the test:
+To run a single test, simply add the name of the test file, followed by a column and the line number of the test:

 ```sh
 behave flex/area.feature:71